 Every country has to deal with national stereotypes, and Poland is no exception.

 Despite the many years that have passed from the fall of the communist regime and Poland’s entry in the European Union, many nations around the world still consider the country a reclusive Eastern European corner where people eat pierogi, fight the Soviet state, and go to church every Sunday.
 And this is not Poland would like to be famous for.

 While some of these stereotypical ideas about Poland still hold true (pierogi are just as delicious as ever), many things have changed and Poles would like others to acknowledge them.

-But changing a country’s reputation takes a lot of time and effort:
+Changing a country’s reputation takes a lot of time and effort:

 We’re talking years of promoting all things Polish.